2022 Grant Program Guidelines

 The Taum Sauk Fund’s Grants Committee and Board of Directors use the following guidelines when awarding or declining grant requests.
 These are guidelines only and exceptions may be made upon recommendation of the Grants Committee and approval of the Board of Directors.
 These guidelines, therefore, are intended to assist an applying organization as it considers submitting a grant proposal.

 - It is suggested that questions be asked of the Taum Sauk Fund prior to submitting an application.
-Please call the Taum Sauk Fund at (573) 576-8550 or contact us if you have questions.
+Please email the Taum Sauk Fund at firstname.lastname@example.org for more information.

 - The applying organization must be non-profit and must have received its tax-exempt status from the Internal Revenue Service.
 Applications are accepted from government units.